How can I fly to Antarctica?

 • What’s the baggage allowance?

 Travelling to Antarctica by plane definitely requires light packing!
-The luggage allowance is only 15 kg per passenger, including hand luggage.
-You do have the option to leave items in Punta Arenas and if joining a ship in Antarctica there will be a laundry service on board.
+The luggage allowance is generally only 15 kg (33 pounds) per passenger, including hand luggage.
+You do have the option to leave items in Punta Arenas, and when joining your ship in Antarctica there will be a laundry service on board.

 • Will I get to see Antarctica from the plane?

-If you are flying to King George Island in the South Shetlands you won’t fly over Antarctica as you will be largely flying over water and then landing in the South Shetland Islands, which are located 90km/ 55 miles northwest of the Antarctic continent.
-If it's a clear day though, you may lucky enough to see Cape Horn en route.
+If you are flying to King George Island in the South Shetlands you won’t fly over the Antarctic mainland, as you will be largely flying over water and then landing in the South Shetland Islands, which are located 90km/ 55 miles northwest of the Antarctic continent.
+Nevertheless, the island still look impressive from the air, especially when surrounded by icebergs.
+The section of the flight over the mountains of Tierra del Fuego en route is equally spectacular.

 For those select few flying into the interior, and perhaps all the way to the South Pole, you will certainly get some grand views of The White Continent from above.